xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 The `embedded_tag` attribute is quite important in our case as this helper has been designed specifically to cover the cases of unkeyed list.
 It will create a new tag from the leaf class-name.
 Having the class-name as a tag will allow to uniquely identify the metric collected.

 Aliases are defined to reduce the name of the metric once stored in the database.
-Note that this functionnality is offered natively by the input plugin but it could have been done with a processor.
+Note that this functionality is offered natively by the input plugin but it could have been done with a processor.

 ```
 [[inputs.cisco_telemetry_mdt]]